Oneirical/The-Games-Foxes-Play/design/Development Logs/23-05-19 - Selves Malleable As Clay.md

 But I was just too hyped to not at least start.

 Enter: Soulswapping.
-Currently accessible as a Function spell component, it will shuffle around the souls of every affected creature, being quite unimpressive when used on two enemies together.
+Currently accessible as a Function spell component (named "Zenorium"), it will shuffle around the souls of every affected creature, being quite unimpressive when used on two enemies together.
 However, when the *player* joins in on the fun... true chaos is abound.
 This allows one to play as any creature in the game and use their innate ability to your advantage, while the... previous owner of your new flesh vessel is now thrashing around in your body, spamming your own spells and potentially trying to swap themselves back.
 New meta: craft deliberately horrible suicide spells and soul swap with a boss and watch them self-detonate?
 We get there when we get there.

+All enemy-native Axiom spells are now also accessible to the player, allowing their abilities to be crafted and used for general purpose occasions.
+This has invited me to write a considerable amount of flavour text - I quite like [this one](TODO).

 # Knowledge Forks Among Many Paths